olvann/Library-Backend/README.md

 * [Local Swagger](http://localhost:8080/swagger-ui/index.html)

 ### How to run the project
-A local mysql database is required before running with
-`jdbc = jdbc:mysql://localhost/librarydb,
-user = root,
-password = 123456`

-alternatively the docker compose file can be used to run the database `docker-compose up -d`
+Use the next command to run a database using docker, with the required authentication details is already in the project `docker-compose up -d`

 Before running compile the project since it uses auto generated sources